janaka/blog-janaka-dev/content/blog/hello-world/index.md

 description: "Hello World!
 This is my first post hosted on IPFS, the distributed Internet"
 ---

+Update [15 April 2020]: I've not managed to get IPFS hosting to work reliably yet.
+Until I do, [https://janaka.dev](https://janaka.dev) is hosted traditionally (web2).
+A mirror is hosted on IPFS (web3) at [https://ipfs.janaka.dev](https://ipfs.janaka.dev).

 This is my first post hosted on [IPFS](ipfs.io), the distributed Internet.
 How exciting!

 I wanted an excuse to play with IPFS to learn and thought hosting a blog on IPFS would be a good little project.
 So over the weekend I had a little hack and here you are.